hpcloud/swift-webdav/README.md

-# Pronto WebDAV
+# HPCloud WebDAV

-A WebDAV library for Pronto.
+A WebDAV library for connecting to HP Cloud services.

+This library provides a general WebDAV implementation along with support for connecting to HP Cloud.

 ## How It Works

-Pronto-WebDAV provides two things:
+HPCloud-WebDAV provides two things:

 - A complete WebDAV library.
 - A WebDAV server.